hsinchen22/LePatrick-Image-Augmentation/README.md

 <br/>

 > [!IMPORTANT]
-> Patrick substantially improves detection performance and is additive with Copy-Paste;
->
-> The combination of Patrick and Copy-Paste consistently outperforms other augmentation methods.
+> Patrick significantly boosts detection performance, especially when combined with Copy-Paste.
+This hybrid approach consistently outperforms other augmentation techniques.

 ### Highlight Clipping

 * [LeBron Detection]():
-A YOLO model is used to detect LeBron in each video frame, generating bounding boxes to isolate him from the background.
-To maintain consistent localization, the bounding box coordinates are slightly padded.
-This process ensures reliable tracking and minimizes jitter across frames.
+A fine-tuned YOLO model detects LeBron in each video frame, creating bounding boxes to isolate him from the background.
+Bounding box coordinates are slightly padded to maintain consistent localization and minimize jitter.

 * [Action Classification]():
-Detected clips are preprocessed and fed into a fine-tuned 3D ResNet (R3D-18) model, which classifies actions into four categories: NONE, SHOOT, LAYUP, and DUNK.
-The model is fine-tuned using **Focal Loss** to address the class imbalance inherent in sports highlight detection, where non-highlight actions are significantly more frequent.
+Clips are processed and fed into a fine-tuned 3D ResNet (R3D-18) model, classifying actions as NONE, SHOOT, LAYUP, or DUNK.
+Fine-tuning with **Focal Loss** addresses class imbalance by focusing on challenging, rare events.
+Frame probability scores are smoothed to enhance stability.
-This loss function down-weights easy examples, allowing the model to focus on harder, rarer events.
-Probability scores are smoothed over consecutive frames to enhance prediction stability.

 <div align="center">
 	<img src="images/confusion_matrix.png" width="400">